-4. THE BCT GUI
+5. THE BCT-GUI

-We developed a Graphical User Interface for a user-friendly construction and testing of BCT-based models.
+We developed a Graphical User Interface for a userfriendly construction and testing of BCT-based models.
 Models are constructed in a block-wise fashion by creating a visual network of physical elements with the help of a graphical parser whose aim is to make sure that the resulting model will be consistent with the requirements set forth by the BCT methodology.
 Each block is picked from a palette (dynamically constructed from a properly defined library) and connected using BCT nodes.
-Double-clicking a block will prompt a local GUI to appear, in order to set the parameters of that block.
-One special local GUI enables the editing of the nonlinearities.
-The editing can be done directly in the Kirchhoff domain for nonlinear resistances, capacitors and inductances.
+By double-clicking any block, a local GUI will appear, for setting the parameters to be associated to that block.
+A particular interface has been implemented in order to edit the nonlinearities.
+On the axis are represented the pairs of variables (V,I), (V,Q) and (Φ, I) for the cases of a non-linear resistance, a non-linear capacitor and a non-linear inductance, respectively.